simple-configuration-server/website/extensions/integration.md

 message you provided.

 {: .note}
-It's good practice to include your package name inside the error id, since otherwise these may overlap with errors registered by other modules.
+It's good practice to prefix the error-id with your package name, since your ids may otherwise overlap with errors registered by other modules.

 For further examples on how to use the above error handling, also take a look at the [SCS source code](https://github.com/simple-configuration-server/simple-configuration-server/tree/master/scs),